beyond-tabs/clausehound/README.md

-# Clausehound
+# prolog-matcher

-Clausehound is a lightweight Prolog-based matching and ranking engine for named entities in natural language text.
+prolog-matcher is a lightweight Prolog-based matching and ranking engine for named entities in natural language text.

 It tokenizes input text, applies exact pattern matching against known entities and ranks matches by weighted scores.